emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 console.
 On your computer, perhaps you use RStudio to interact with the R console and get your work done.
 Well, we can’t use RStudio on the cluster, but we sure can open an R console.
-On your own computer, if you type `R` into the Terminal and hit ENTER, you will see an R console appear.
+On your own computer, if you type `r` into the Terminal and hit ENTER, you will see an R console appear.
 You can run R commands here just like you would in the RStudio console.
 You can do something similar on the cluster.